slatedocs/slate/source/includes/_runs.md

 * Steps array includes steps json hash, with these attributes: name, description, expected-results, actual-results, status.
-Status can be one of the following: PASSED, FAILED, BLOCKED, NOT COMPLETED, N/A When using steps, the exit-code is ignored, and it calculates it according to the steps status.
+Status can be one of the following: PASSED, FAILED, BLOCKED, NO RUN, N/A When using steps, the exit-code is ignored, and it calculates it according to the steps status.

 ** files would be as an attachments in your automated tests.
 It's a json hash that has two attributes: filename, and content_encoded.